Brennan-Clinch/G2M-Insight-For-Cab-Investment-Company/README.md

 # Cab-Investment-Data Analysis
-This Project focuses on applying EDA techniques to identify the most suitable Cab company for investment.
+This Project focuses on applying EDA techniques to identify the most suitable taxi company for investment.
+Data is taken from Kaggle.